brandonchuck/Bitcoin-BTC-Tracker/README.md

 # Overview

 - JavaFX application to track the price of Bitcoin (ticker symbol BTC).
-- Toggle between monthly, dayly, and hourly BTC prices.
+- Toggle between monthly, daily, and hourly BTC prices.
 - Utilized the cryptocompare.com public API to obtain prices.

 # How to use